B4rb3rouss/retrobian/README.md

 Then, you have an iso to burn or copy on a usb drive.
 So, you can test the distro, but you can also install the system if you choose the installer instead of the live system.

+## Important
+retrobian is configured to look for your roms in ~/roms/CONSOLE_NAME where CONSOLE_NAME can be snes, nes, psx, gb...
+CONSOLE_NAME is a directory containing roms.
+These path are configured for emulationstation, that you can change in ~/.emulationstation/es_systems.cfg.

 ## FAQ